-Since January 3, 2014 Fairfax Water has been the water provider for the City of Fairfax.
-This means all water related activities, including customer service, billing, construction projects and water main breaks, will be handled by Fairfax Water.
-Please contact Fairfax Water at 703-698-5800, TTY: 711 for all matters regarding water services.
+Since January 3, 2014, Fairfax Water has been the water provider for the City of Fairfax.
+This means all water-related activities — including customer service, billing, construction projects and water main breaks — are handled by Fairfax Water.
+Please contact Fairfax Water at 703-698-5800 (TTY: 711) for all matters regarding water services.

 Water Main Break?

 Water Main Breaks will be repaired by Fairfax Water.
 If you see evidence of a water main break, please contact Fairfax Water to report the incident and receive assistance.

 Visit the Fairfax Water Notifications webpage to report suspected water main breaks, receive real-time updates on repairs, and view the mapped locations of active breaks reported.

 To initiate or terminate accounts for water or wastewater services, please contact Fairfax Water at 703-698-5800.

 Note: Only those persons whose names are registered to an account will have access to it.